IshanAcharya/T2A2_APIWebServer/README.md

 ## R4.
 Identify and discuss the key functionalities and benefits of an ORM.

+Object Relational Mapping, often known and abbreviated as ORM, is a programming technique used to interact between a program and a database, usually a relational database (FreeCodeCamp, 2024).
+An ORM tool is a piece of software designed to help object opriented programs to ineract with relational databases (FreeCodeCamp, 2024).

+An example of an ORM tool that exists in Python is SQLAlchemy, which was also utilised for the development of this Shopping Diary API.
+SQLAlchemy is an open-source SQL toolkit and an ORM (Wikipedia, 2024) which simplifies database interactions by allowing developers to abstract database logic into object oriented code.
+In the case of thi application, between the application and its relational database, postgreSQL.

+**Key functionalities**

+The key functionalities of ORM tools, such as SQLAlchemy, include:

+* Generating and managing schemas
+* Data manipulation (CRUD)
+* Mapping objects to tables
+* Relationship management
+* Faster queries

+**Benefits**

+Benefits of using ORM tools, such as SQLAlchemy, include:

+* Portability

+* Maintainability

 - On Ed lesson for ORM Pros and Cons